-As a trust bank group, the SuMi TRUST Group is proceeding to bolster its corporate governance structure in line with its business model.
+SuMi TRUST Group is enhancing its corporate governance structure in line with its business model.
 In addition to the statutory committees of a company with Three Committees, we have also established a Risk Committee and Conflicts of Interest Committee, both of which function as advisory bodies to the Board of Directors.
-We also strive to enhance management transparency by appointing an external director as chairman of the Board of Directors.
+We also strive to enhance management transparency by appointing an external director as Chair of the Board of Directors.

 Basic Initiative Policy